GAIA-UNIL/G2S/README.md

 ## Server job control

+Server startup validates numeric values for `-p` and `-maxCJ`; missing, malformed, or out-of-range values are rejected before binding the socket.

 `KILL` requests now fail with a nonzero reply when the requested job id is unknown, malformed, or no longer tracked by the server.

+## Server runtime storage

+The server stores runtime data and logs under `/tmp/G2S/data` and `/tmp/G2S/logs` by default.
+These directories are shared by jobs triggered through the server and use `0770` permissions, so operators should run the server with the service user and trusted group that are expected to access the shared job data.

 ## Server data protocol hardening